Adam-Raway/thematic-coder-lm/README.md

 To run the program using your own text data, store the text as JSON files in [/src/data](/src/data).

 Text data must follow the following format, where each text has annotations in a hierarchical structure with themes that contain codes.
-Thus, an unannotated text will simply have `"annotations" = {}`.
+Thus, an unannotated text will simply have `"annotations" = {}`. "section" describes the part of the text to which the code applies to, and follows the same conventions as Python string indexing.
 ```json
 {
   "id": 0,